elliotlewis/Redactor-Extras/README.md

 To use a plugin edit an existing config or create a new config json file as per Craft's [documentation](https://craftcms.com/docs/rich-text-fields#redactor-configs).

-If you turn on all available plugins, an example config could be:
+Turn on required plugins then an example config could be:

     {
         "plugins": ["scriptbuttons", "counter", "alignment"]